Cooperative education: Post-Cincinnati Evolutions

 In 1957, the first Canadian cooperative education program began at the University of Waterloo with an inaugural class of 75.
-This program was seen as a joke and was not expected to succeed, however it quickly became a model for other co-op programs across Canada.
+Initially viewed skeptically, this program quickly became a model for other co-op programs across Canada.
 These programs were based on both the sandwich education model popularized in Britain and the new American co-op programs.
-Canadian co-op programs generally follow a four-month school system interspersed with four month work terms.
+Canadian co-op programs generally follow a four-month school system interspersed with four-month work terms.
 This common system allows employers to hire students from multiple institutions with common timelines and training programs.

 In 1961, the Ford and Edison Foundations commissioned a study of cooperative education, published as Work-study college programs; appraisal and report of the study of cooperative education, (James Warner Wilson and Edward H Lyons, New York: Harper).
-That study resulted in the formation of the National Commission for Cooperative Education (NCCE).
+This study led to the formation of the National Commission for Cooperative Education (NCCE).
 NCCE remains today to promote and lobby for cooperative education in the United States.
 Its membership comprises sponsoring corporations and organizations (not individuals) from academia and business.

 Within Canada, the need for connections between co-op programs became clear by 1973.
 The Canadian Association for Co-operative Education (CAFCE) began with 29 educators from 15 institutions.
-In its first form, it did not include any employers or industry representatives.
+In its initial form, it did not include any employers or industry representatives.
 The institutions felt that they should decide on an integrative plan for co-op education prior to admitting employers as members.
-In 1977, employers, HR representatives and recruiters began to join CAFCE.
+In 1977, employers, HR representatives, and recruiters began to join CAFCE.